hyperfiddle/hyperfiddle.github.io/pages/Electric FAQ.md

 - What's the difference between Hyperfiddle and Electric Clojure?
 	- [Hyperfiddle](https://www.hyperfiddle.net/) is a managed code playground for building cloud GUIs.
 Coming 2024!
+(This is how we pay for all the cool FOSS stuff)
 	- Electric Clojure is a reactive Clojure DSL that simplifies full-stack web development by seamlessly merging frontend and backend code, using a compiler to manage the frontend/backend boundary.
 - Beginner FAQ
   title:: Electric FAQ